JoshuaMarkle/domjudge-aws-instructions/README.md

 ## Install DOMJudge Server

 This will install the actualy DOMServer in the ~ directory.

-You can run the `configure` script without the prefix and I think it will install to `/opt/` but I'm not sure about that.
+> [!NOTE]
+> You can change the prefex to any directory.
+Installing in the home directory is going to cause a few problems that are fixed later but I think makes everything easier to track.

 ```
 ./configure --prefix=$HOME/domjudge